dpiponi/Stellarator/README.md

     -o <options file>
             Default is .stellarator-options in current directory.
-            Allows setting of keys and window size.
+            Allows setting of keys, window size and controller type.
             Fragile file format so copy original as closely as possible.